MORTGAGE CALCULATOR

 A homeowners association fee (HOA fee) is an amount of money that must be paid monthly by owners of certain types of residential properties, and HOAs collect these fees to assist with maintaining and improving properties in the association.

 Mortgage insurance protects lenders in case a borrower defaults on their mortgage payments.
-It's typically required for conventional loans when the down payment is less than 20%.
-This insurance, often called Private Mortgage Insurance (PMI), doesn't protect the homeowner; it safeguards the lender against potential losses from foreclosure
+For example, mortgage insurance is required for FHA loans and typically required for conventional loans when the down payment is less than 20%.

-There are several types of mortgage loans, but the most commonly used are fixed-rate and adjustable-rate loans.
-Fixed-rate loans have the same interest rate for the entire duration of the loan.
+Fixed-rate loans offer the same interest rate for the entire duration of the loan.
 That means your monthly payment will be the same, even for long-term loans, such as 30-year fixed-rate mortgages.
 Two benefits to this loan type are stability, and being able to calculate your total interest up front.
 Adjustable-rate mortgages (ARMs) have interest rates that can change over time.
 Typically they start out at a lower interest rate than a fixed-rate loan, and hold that rate for a set number of years, before changing interest rates from year to year.
 For example, if you have a 5/1 ARM, you will have the same interest rate for the first 5 years, and then your interest rate will change from year to year.
 The main benefit of an adjustable-rate loan is starting off with a lower interest rate.

 .